Apart from making a garden bed look neat and finished, mulching provides a range of benefits.

 Keeping the soil moist also helps when it comes time to water your garden.
 Moist soil will more readily accept water.
 If you’ve ever needed to add wetting agents to your garden, you’ll know what I mean.
 Water runs straight off a dry garden.
 It’s the same reason why watering a dry pot plant isn’t very effective.
 Or trying to mop up with a dry cloth doesn’t work.
 Things that are dry don’t readily accept water.
 Things that are damp do.

 In summary, mulching helps keep your garden moist.
-And in doing so it also makes watering much more effecient and effective.
+And in doing so it also makes watering much more deficient and effective.

 Regulating Temperature